domasvz1/DO-Shop-ASP.NET-MVC/README.md

 [Maybe futuristic features]
 --

-connect with username and email (now only one)
+Connect with username and email both (now only one) Redone footer

 Starting the work from: